 Power Purchase Agreements

-Installing wind turbines and generating electricity is meaningless unless you can get that electricity onto the electric grid.
+Installing wind turbines and generating electricity is meaningless unless you can get that electricity to the final user.
 In order to sell electricity you will need to interconnect with your local utility’s transmission lines.
 Interconnection requires that the correct voltage distribution or transmission lines be located nearby, and that they are capable of handling the additional electricity you produce.
 You will need to obtain an interconnection study to determine the capacity and cost, and then negotiate an interconnection agreement with your utility.
 The Toolbox section on Interconnection will guide you through the process.

 Turbine Selection and Purchase

-The turbine that you select for your project will depend on your wind resource and the goals of your project, as well as on the price, availability and down payment required to secure a turbine.
-Keep in mind that there are long waiting lists for many wind turbines, often more than a year.
+The turbine that you select for your project will depend on your wind resource and the goals of your project, as well as on the price, availability, and down payment required to secure a turbine.
 When deciding which turbine is right for your project, you should talk with other wind developers in your area to learn about their experiences working with various manufacturers.
 For a list of turbine manufacturers that service the U.S. and guidance on selecting a turbine, visit the Turbine Selection and Purchase section of the Toolbox.

 Next Steps: Building and Operating a Community Wind Project